 Let me try to apply the missions framework to my own project.

-The grand challenge might be framed as: improving outcomes for people navigating the welfare system back toward work or education.
-This is genuinely important - people get stuck in bureaucratic limbo, passed between agencies, their situations deteriorating.
+The grand challenge might be framed as: improving outcomes for people navigating the welfare system back toward work or education, or in the case of migrants or other marginalised groups - perhaps towards the workplace and broader social inclusion for the first time.
+This is genuinely important - people get stuck in bureaucratic limbo, passed between agencies, their situations deteriorating, or their needs unseen.

 The mission might be: enabling data-driven decision support that helps caseworkers and clients identify promising pathways.
 Concrete, potentially measurable, time-bounded.